Deep Research (Legacy)

-Deep Research is an advanced research mode that produces structured, memo-quality reports by searching across multiple sources and iteratively deepening its analysis.
+Deep Research is a legacy AI Assistant mode that produces structured, memo-quality reports by searching across multiple sources and iteratively deepening its analysis.

 How it works